How we work

 Action Group: Research

 Led by Caroline Mitchell, University of Sunderland, this action group is exploring the potential for an academic research strand in ArtWorks Alliance.
 It is looking particularly at issues of practitioner-led research; the nexus of practice and research; the importance of knowledge-sharing, dissemination and impact.
-Caroline is currently seeking AHRC funding to develop a research network to explore 'The Work of Participation'.
-If successful, this would commence in the autumn of 2017.
+Caroline is currently preparing an application for AHRC funding to develop a research network to explore 'The Work of Participation'.

 Action Group: Events